 Funder: Alnylam Pharmaceuticals

-Due Dates (Anticipated): August 2026 (Clinical Fellowships submission deadline, projected)
+Due Dates: August 28, 2026 (Clinical Fellowships submission deadline)

-Funding Amounts: Up to $95,000 per institution for a one-year clinical fellowship; funds support salary and fellow benefits only.
+Funding Amounts: Up to $95,000 per institution for a one-year fellowship; funds may be used for salary and benefits only.

 Key Information: Only ACGME-accredited U.S. institutions with active Cardiology Fellowship Programs are eligible.

-Alnylam’s Clinical Fellowship Grant provides funding to U.S. academic institutions to support educational clinical programs that mentor and advance the training of physicians in the diagnosis, treatment, and research of Transthyretin-mediated (ATTR) Amyloidosis.
-The program aims to foster multidisciplinary collaboration, improve early recognition of ATTR, optimize treatment pathways, and facilitate the translation of emerging science into high-quality, patient-centered care.
-Alnylam is not involved in the selection of individual fellows; funding is awarded directly to the institution.
+Alnylam Pharmaceuticals' Clinical Fellowships program provides funding to U.S. academic institutions to support the education and training of physicians in the diagnosis, treatment, and research of Transthyretin-mediated (ATTR) Amyloidosis.
+The fellowship is designed to foster multidisciplinary collaboration, improve early recognition, optimize treatment pathways, and accelerate the translation of emerging science into patient-centered care.
+Funding is intended to support salary and benefits for fellows, with a focus on curriculum development and infrastructure to conduct successful clinical fellowship programs in ATTR Amyloidosis.